-The modern way to design sites is using "web standards", separating content from style by using Cascading Style Sheets to dictate the appearance of the pages, rather than nested table layouts, font tags and invisible spacer graphics, for example.
-This ensures that the sites will be accessible in many browsers and viewing devices, for now and the future.
-Starting in 2012, all new sites are now also mobile-friendly: when viewed on a smart phone or similar device, the site is tailored to optimize the small screen user experience.
+We code using modern web standards to ensure that our sites will be accessible in many browsers and viewing devices, for now and the future.
+As of 2012, all new sites are now also mobile-friendly with a 'responsive design': when viewed on anything from a smart phone to a large desktop monitor, the site is tailored to optimize the user experience.

 Content is number one (but looking good is important too).